PlaidCloud/website/content/en/docs/tasks/network/validate-dual-stack.md

   loadBalancer: {}
 ```

 Create the following Service that explicitly defines `PreferDualStack` in `.spec.ipFamilyPolicy`.
-Kubernetes will assign both IPv4 and IPv6 addresses (as this cluster has dual-stack enabled) and select the `.spec.ClusterIP` from the list of `.spec.ClusterIPs` based on the address family of the first element in the `.spec.ipFamilies` array.
+PlaidCloud will assign both IPv4 and IPv6 addresses (as this cluster has dual-stack enabled) and select the `.spec.ClusterIP` from the list of `.spec.ClusterIPs` based on the address family of the first element in the `.spec.ipFamilies` array.

 {{< codenew file="service/networking/dual-stack-preferred-svc.yaml" >}}